ddengki/TEA/README.md

 # TEA
-File Encryption and Decryption using TEA Algorithm
+File Encryption and Decryption using TEA Algorithm with C lang